 Methodology: Fourteen push out specimens with different configurations were built in, of which five specimens with steel deck thickness of 0.7 mm and nine specimens with steel deck thickness of 1.2 mm.
-For each profiled steel sheeting thickness one specimen is assigned as a control specimen and the other specimens were enhanced with different types of shear connectors such as self-drilling screws with different length and spacing, cold formed members with different shapes (U & C) and different spacing.
+For each profiled steel sheeting thickness one specimen is assigned as a control specimen and the other specimens were enhanced with different types of shear connectors such as self-drilling screws with different spacing.
 Eleven large scale specimens with different configurations were prepared.
-Four specimens were prepared with profiled steel sheeting of 0.7 mm thickness and seven specimens with profiled steel sheeting thickness of 1.2 mm.
+Four specimens were prepared with profiled steel sheeting thickness of 1.2 mm.
 One control specimen for each profiled steel sheeting thickness was also prepared.
-The other specimens were enhanced with different types of shear connectors: self-drilling screws with different length and spacing and cold formed members with different shapes (U&C) with different spacing.
+The other specimens were enhanced with different types of shear connectors: self-drilling screws with different length and spacing thickness was also prepared.
+The other specimens were enhanced with different types of shear connectors: self-drilling screws with different length and spacing and cold formed members with different spacing.